 Inheriting troubles, I’m mentally numb

-These lines directly reference the Cold War, suggesting that people have inherited fear and division from past generations.
+These lines reference the Cold War, suggesting that people have inherited fear and division from past generations.

 Crazy, I just cannot bear